Many871027/cardio_train/README.md

 ## Project Overview

 Cardiovascular diseases are a leading cause of death globally.
 Early and accurate prediction of CVD risk is crucial for effective prevention and treatment.
 This project leverages machine learning techniques to analyze patient data and identify individuals at high risk.
 By identifying patterns and relationships within the data, we aim to build a model that can assist healthcare professionals in making informed decisions.

 The project covers the following key steps:

-1.  **Data Loading and Preprocessing:** The dataset is loaded, preprocessed (age conversion, ID removal), and split into training and testing sets.
+*   **Data Loading and Preprocessing:** The dataset is loaded, preprocessed (age conversion from days to years, removal of the ID column), and split into training and testing sets.
-2.  **Model Training and Evaluation:** A variety of classification models are trained and evaluated, including:
+*   **Model Training and Evaluation:** A variety of classification models are trained and evaluated, including:
     *   KNN
     *   Decision Tree
     *   Random Forest